 Full TitleA Phase I Dose Escalation Study to Investigate the Safety, Pharmacokinetics, Immunoregulatory Activity, and Preliminary Antitumor Activity of Anti-Programmed-Death 1 (PD-1) Antibody ((Nivolumab, BMS 936558) and the combination of Nivolumab and Ipilimumab in Subjects with Relapsed or Refractory Hematologic Malignancy

 The purpose of this study is to find the highest dose of nivolumab (BMS-936558) in patients with multiple myeloma, non-Hodgkin lymphoma, Hodgkin lymphoma, or chronic myelogenous leukemia that persists or has returned despite prior therapy.
 Nivolumab is a form of immunotherapy.
 It boosts the body’s immune system by targeting a protein on white blood cells called PD-1.

 PD-1 normally maintains the balance of the immune system by shutting it down at the right time.
 Some cancers take advantage of this shut-down mechanism by activating PD-1, enabling them to escape attack by the body’s white blood cells.
 Nivolumab binds to and inactivates PD-1, enhancing the body’s ability to detect and destroy cancer cells.

-Nivolumab is approved for treating melanoma and some non-small cell lung cancers, and previously treated advanced renal cell cancer; its use for treating other cancers is considered investigational.
+Nivolumab is approved for treating melanoma, some non-small cell lung cancers, and previously treated advanced renal cell cancer; its use for treating other cancers is considered investigational.
 It is given intravenously (by vein).